WebOfTrustInfo/verifiable-news/brainstorming.md

 Factual claims services can detect identical and similar factual claims from different users.

 ### News Articles Utilizing and Corroborating Factual Claims
-Factual claims services can provide lists of distributed posts and news articles utilizing and corroborating factual claims.
+Factual claims services can provide lists of distributed posts and news articles which utilize and corroborate factual claims.

 ### Trending or Popular Factual Claims
 Factual claims services can indicate which factual claims are trending or popular in terms of journalistic usage or in terms of sharing on social media, for example for fact-checking organizations.